ARTICLE CATEGORIES

 Herbs and Spices 101

-Herbs are used to add flavor in cooking and some have medicinal value and they often are used in larger amounts than spices.
-They originated from temperate climates such as Italy, France, and England.
+Herbs are obtained from the leaves of herbaceous plants.
+Herbs are used to add flavor in cooking, and some have medicinal value.
+They often are used in larger amounts than spices and commonly come from temperate climates such as Italy, France, and England.

 Spices are obtained from roots, flowers, fruits, seeds or bark.
-They are native to warm tropical climates and can be woody or herbaceous plants.
+They are often native to warm tropical climates and can be woody or herbaceous plants.
 Spices often are more potent and usually have a stronger flavor than herbs; as a result, spices are typically used in smaller amounts.
 Some spices may even be used as a preservative.

 A list of useful herbs that you are familiar with and probably already have in your pantry include: